-Daniel lives with his father and his mother.
+In his home, Daniel helps by gardening, making beds and running errands.
+He lives with his father and his mother.
 His father is sometimes employed as a farmer and his mother maintains the home.
-Daniel works at home gardening, making beds and running errands.
 There are 2 children in the family.

 Your love and support will help Daniel to receive the assistance he needs to develop his potential.
 Please pray for him.